baderouaich/daemonpp/README.md

 - [ ] allow for easy determination of PID via a pidfile
 - [ ] include a system initialization script (for /etc/rc.d/, /etc/init.d/, systemd, …)
 - [ ] configuration file convention /etc/name.conf
+- [ ] handle other Linux distributions that don't use systemd such as RedHat 4/5/6 or CentOS tha use init scripts

 ### Features and bugs
 If you face any problems feel free to open an issue at the [issue tracker][tracker].
 If you feel the library is missing a feature, please raise a ticket on Github.
 Pull request are also welcome.